tardate/LittleArduinoProjects/Electronics101/Power/UsbPowerSupplyKit/README.md

 ## Notes

-I've taken apart and had enough switching power supplies blow up on me .. so perhaps it is about time to put one together instead!
+I've taken apart and had enough "wall wart" power supplies blow up on me .. so perhaps it is about time to put one together instead!

 Love them or hate them, "wall warts" represent amazing innovation upon which ubiquitous low voltage regulated power is built.
 I found an irresistable deal on [a kit version of a standard power supply](https://www.aliexpress.com/item/Power-Plug-DIY-Kit-5V-800mA-Regulated-Power-Supply-AC-DC-220V-to-5V-Power-Converter/32582894778.html), so time to take a peek inside a "common design".